Last of Floyd's big time dairymen, John Bagwell passes away

 He served on the boards of virtually every major dairy organization, both regional and national.

-Survivors include his wife of more than 60 years, Margaret Schilling Bagwell, their sons, Charles and Irwin, along with their families.
+Survivors include his wife of more than 60 years, Margaret Schilling Bagwell, their sons, Charles and Irwin Bagwell, along with their families.

-Funeral services will be held on Thursday Feb.
-20 at 11 a.m. from the South Broad United Methodist Church.
+Funeral services will be held on Thursday, Feb.
+20, at 11 a.m. from South Broad United Methodist Church.